jorgedlt/jorgedlt.github.io/_posts/2025-06-01-the-hardware-whisperers.md

 ---

-*Jorge Luis de la Torre — I put the C in GRC.
+*Jorge Luis de la Torre.
+I put the C in GRC.
 I bring compliance to the table.*